tareqanwar/cv/README.md

 *   Experienced in various programming languages.
 *   Good in Mathematics.
 *   Understanding of software development processes.
-*   I have worked with other developers on various web applications.
-Divided up application features and merged finished features to complete project.
-Constantly communicated with each other to minimize errors.
+*   I have worked with other developers on various software and web applications.
-*   Stayed in constant communication with project manager to give status updates and ensure project was on track.
-Used different project management tools like Trello, Favro, Basecamp to keep in touch.

 ## Experience

+### Bold Commerce, Canada (Jan 2019 to Present)

+Software Developer
+*   Working on various ecommerce tools and softwares.
+*   Contributed on building scallable apps and functionalities.
+*   Hightly experienced on payment gateways and api integrations.

 ### Funnel Geeks LLC, USA (Nov 2013 to Dec 2017)